 Posted in the Americano

 Over the years I continue to get a kick out of challenging people when they ask a simple question, “where are you from?”
 I would frequently get stopped perhaps because of my dark hair or the way I may pronounce a particular word.
-The 15 years I lived in Florida was the exception, however many assumed I was Cuban-American rather than Puerto Rican.
+The 15 years I lived in Florida was the exception as the state is known for it’s diverse Hispanic population, however many assumed I was Cuban-American rather than Puerto Rican.

 As a child growing up in the DC metro area, I would respond by saying I was Puerto Rican or my family is from the island, nevertheless some people couldn’t believe it.
 Sometimes I was told I wasn’t dark enough or because I had freckles.
 I’m thinking, what the heck does an American look like, pretty much the same as a Puerto Rican, full of colors, right?
 Next thing you know I’m giving a history lesson to friends and strangers!
 I would talk about the Taíno Indians, the settlement of the Spaniards (who are European), the slaves from Africa, and the blending of all those cultures.